top of page

 Observe double taxation agreements!

-In general, the state has the right to tax income from employment in which the employee is domiciled and in which he or she usually resides in order to carry out his or her activities.
+In general, the state in which the employee is domiciled and usually resides to carry out their professional activities has the right to tax employment income.